bazelbuild/bazel/site/docs/remote-execution-ci.md

 title: Configuring Bazel CI to test rules for remote execution
 ---

-# Configuring Bazel CI to test rules for remote execution
+# Configuring Bazel CI to Test Rules for Remote Execution

 This page is for owners and maintainers of Bazel rule repositories.
 It describes how to configure the Bazel Continuous Integration (CI) system for